Drop us a note and we’ll get back to you soon.

 How is this possible?
 Many attribute this to Parkinson’s Law whereby people naturally work faster when they have less time.

-In addition, an additional day off gives people a chance to catch up on life admin, travel bookings and Insta DMs outside of work hours, which combined with increased energy levels and improved well-being, allow for more focus and better time management.
+In addition, an additional day off gives people a chance to catch up on life admin, travel bookings and Insta DMs outside of work hours, which combined with increased energy levels and improved well-being, allow for MORE FOCUS and BETTER TIME MANAGEMENT.

 In almost all of the trials, the shorter working hours didn’t affect the companies’ revenue, either.
 In many cases, it increased, especially when compared with a similar period from previous years.